memorileak/known/content/-skip-list.md

 To illustrate this concept, let's find element 6:

-- Start at $L_2$, search through: 4.
+- Start at $L_2$, browse through: 4, null.
 Because 6 > 4 and we reached the end of current layer, go down to $L_1$ with 4 as checkpoint.
-- At $L_1$, skip 4 and skip through every elements before 4, search through: 6.
+- At $L_1$, skip 4 and all elements before, browse through: 6.
 Because 6 = 6, we found it.

 ```
 L2: | ============= 4 - - - - - - - - - - - null